Transport in the Cook Islands: Road transport

-The Cook Islands uses left-handed traffic.
-The maximum speed limit is 50 km/h.
-On the main island of Rarotonga, there are no traffic lights and only two roundabouts.
-A bus operates clockwise and anti-clockwise services around the islands coastal ring-road.
+Traffic drives on the left side of the road.
+The maximum speed limit is 50 km/h, with a limit of 30 km/h in some areas.
+On the main island of Rarotonga, there are no traffic lights and just two roundabouts.
+Buses operate clockwise and anti-clockwise services around the island's coastal ring-road.

 Road safety is poor.
 In 2011, the Cook Islands had the second-highest per-capita road deaths in the world.
 In 2018, crashes neared a record high, with speeding, alcohol and careless behaviour being the main causes.
-Motor-scooters are a common form of transport, but there was no requirement for helmets, making them a common cause of death and injuries.
+Motor scooters are a common form of transport, but there was no requirement for helmets, making them a common cause of death and injuries.
 Legislation requiring helmets was passed in 2007, but scrapped in early 2008 before it came into force.
-In 2016 a law was passed requiring visitors and riders aged 16 to 25 to wear helmets, but it was widely flouted.
+In 2016, a law was passed requiring visitors and riders aged 16 to 25 to wear helmets, but it was widely flouted.
 In March 2020 the Cook Islands parliament again legislated for compulsory helmets to be worn from June 26, but implementation was delayed until July 31, and then until September 30.